cs401-fall2022/lesson23-MesaGreear/Retrospective.md

 If you see any suspicious looking code that doesn't look like it could've been by me at my current skill level, please let me know and I'll go look at it and cite it if I used a source for it!

-- [#](https://www.iconsdb.com/red-icons/delete-icon.html) Site that commentIcon.png, deleteIcon.png, & editIcon.png comes from
+- [#](https://www.iconsdb.com/red-icons/delete-icon.html) Source of commentIcon.png, deleteIcon.png,
+editIcon.png, and their muted counterparts
+- [#](https://www.flickr.com/photos/34312269@N04/14817205051/) Source of mothLogo.png
 - [#](https://example.com) Temp